Welcome to the UConn Elisabeth DeLuca School of Nursing!

 Math:

-Nursing students are required to take a Math course at any level.
-Most Nursing students enroll in MATH 1020Q or MATH 1030Q.
-Neither of these courses require the Math placement exam.
+Nursing students are required to take a Math course at the MATH 1030Q level or above.
+Most Nursing students will take MATH 1030Q, which does not require the Math placement exam.

 Visit placement.uconn.edu/mathematics-placement for information on Math placement exams.